soojilee88/-UofT-Cybersecurity_Project3/DefensiveTemplate.md

 ### Description of Targets

-The target of this attack was: `Target 1` (192.168.1.110).
+The target of this attack was: `Target 1` (192.168.1.110) & `Target 2` (192.168.1.115)

-Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
+Target 1 & 2 has an Apache web server and SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
 As such, the following alerts have been implemented:
   - **SSH Log in Alert**
     - Monitor for SSH credentials bruteforce attack
     - Monitor for SSH port for unauthorized access.